aleitner/OldEnglish/README.md

 ### [A Grammar of Old English v2: Morphology, 2011]() by Hogg and Fulk

+### Substantival Inflection in Early Old English, 1938 by Dahl

 ## Old Grammar Textbooks

 ### [Siever's Old English Grammar](https://archive.org/details/oldenglishgramma00sievrich) - lists dialectal forms; one of the very few books to do so